getdatakick/revws/Readme.md

 ![screencast](https://www.getdatakick.com/images/extras/revws-product-reviews/screencast.gif)

-During review development I've closely cooperated with actual [merchants](https://forum.thirtybees.com/topic/1235/i-m-going-to-create-a-free-module), so you can be sure this module covers the most common use cases.
+During module development I've very closely cooperated with actual [merchants](https://forum.thirtybees.com/topic/1235/i-m-going-to-create-a-free-module), so you can be sure this module covers the most common use cases.

 ## Features